adacav4/Docker-Application-Launcher/README.md

 If you updated the file `ApplicationRunnerGUI.java` to change `host.docker.internal` to `localhost`, execute the following steps to create a new jar file:

 1. Download and open Eclipse IDE.
+2. Create a new project and specify the execution environment JRE version as `JavaSE-1.8`
 2. Copy the `.java` file into a new project - create a new Class.
 3. Save the file in any preferred location.
 4. Check to see if there are any errors (warnings are fine).